atellmer/dark/packages/platform-native/README.md

 # @dark-engine/platform-native 🌖

-Dark renderer to native platforms like Android and iOS via <a href="https://nativescript.org/" target="_blank">NativeScript</a>
+Dark renderer to mobile platforms like Android and iOS via <a href="https://nativescript.org/" target="_blank">NativeScript</a>

 NativeScript is a free and open-source framework for building native mobile apps using JavaScript, or any other language that can transpile to JavaScript, for iOS and Android platforms.
 It allows developers to write a single codebase for both platforms, resulting in native performance and access to device-specific APIs, while still leveraging familiar web development tools and paradigms.